DiegoBarMor/volgrids/README.md

 <!-- ----------------------------------------------------------------------- -->
 <!-- +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++ -->
 # TODO
+* add annotations, docstrings and overall cleaning

+## _CORE
+* implement: raise an error if a format file is opened with the wrong function
+* improve IniParser.parse_str
+* make a common App class
+  * move the ArgsParser instantation out of them?
+* improve the ArgsParser classes (could avoid some code repetition)

+## SMIFFER
 * fix concept behind hbonds that shouldn't be allowed to rotate
   * protein_backbone
   * TRP PRO HIS ARG ASN GLN
   * U C A G
-* check what happens if performing "fix-cmap" operation when cmap input and output are the same file
-* implement the fixing operation directy on "packing", to ensure that packed frames have the same resolution (add flag to override this behavior)
-* implement: raise an error if a format file is opened with the wrong function
-* improve IniParser.parse_str
 * provide download links for the testdata folder
-* add annotations, docstrings and overall cleaning
-* make a common App class
-  * move the ArgsParser instantation out of them? improve the ArgsParser classes (could avoid some code repetition)
+* add flag for considering the structure's hydrogen atoms when calculating HBD smifs
+* bring back relevant_atoms_broad

-* VEINS
+## VEINS
 * implement "forces" mode
 * implement "trajectory" mode
+* add a flagto apply absolute value to the grid's points
 * move Grid's static fields into config.ini
+* add tests

+## VGTools
+* check what happens if performing "fix-cmap" operation when cmap input and output are the same file
+* implement the fixing operation directy on "packing", to ensure that packed frames have the same resolution (add flag to override this behavior)

 <!-- ----------------------------------------------------------------------- -->